 If their Bovine Viral Diarrhoea (BVD) status is unknown, calves should be tested for BVD antigen to identify any persistently infected (PI) calves.
 PI cattle have a high likelihood of dying in their first year.
+Their weights are lower than healthy counterparts and the incidence of pneumonia can increase by 43% in healthy cattle sharing airspace with a PI.

-BVDFree England is an industry-led scheme aiming to eliminate BVD virus from all cattle herds in the country by 2031.
+BVDFree England is an industry-led scheme aiming to eliminate BVD virus from all cattle herds in the country by 2022.
 More information can be found at bvdfree.org.uk